Casey, Crime Photographer (TV series): Synopsis

-Casey, Crime Photographer premiered on Thursday April 19, 1951 on CBS.
-For the first season, actor Richard Carlyle portrayed the title role of Jack Casey, nicknamed "Flashgun".
+Casey, Crime Photographer premiered on Thursday, April 19, 1951, on CBS.
+Richard Carlyle portrayed the title role of Jack Casey, nicknamed “Flashgun” for the first five episodes, but was replaced by Darren McGavin for the rest of the series.

-Casey is a reporter, specifically a photographer for the fictional newspaper, The Morning Express in New York.
+Casey is a reporter, specifically a photographer, for the fictional newspaper, The Morning Express in New York.
 Casey usually reports at crimes, photographing crime scenes.
 He collaborates with the police and participates in the solving of these crimes.
 His girlfriend, Ann Williams, which was played by future Palmolive spokesperson and actress Jan Miner for the entire series, is also a reporter at The Express.

 Every week on every episode, Casey goes to the Blue Note Café, where a bartender named Ethelbert is usually always there waiting for Casey to tell him his most recent job experience and his most recent crime investigation.

 The season one finale aired on August 30, 1951.

 Season 2 changes

 Season 2 premiered on September 7, 1951.

 The major changes that occurred during the season were mainly cast related.

-The biggest change in the cast was the change of the actors who played Casey.
-Richard Carlyle originally played Casey but in June 1951, near the end of season one, the show's executives replaced Carlyle with another popular actor, Darren McGavin.
-This was McGavin's first role on television.

-The role of Ethelbert the bartender also changed as season two rolled around.
+The role of Ethelbert the bartender changed as season two rolled around.
 Originally, the role of Ethelbert was played by actor John Gibson.
 In June 1951, along with Carlyle, Gibson was replaced by Cliff Hall who entered season two playing the role of Ethelbert.

 Season two also saw the birth of a new character, Jack Lipman.
 Lipman was Casey's partner.
 Lipman was portrayed by actor Archie Smith.

-Jan Miner maintained her role as Casey's girlfriend and fellow Express reporter Ann Williams.
+Jan Miner maintained her role as Casey's girlfriend and fellow Express reporter, Ann Williams.

 CBS cancelled the show in 1952.
 Its last episode aired on June 5, 1952.